nasa/cumulus/docs/upgrade-notes/upgrade-terraform-1.12.md

 ### Prerequisites

+- Follow the [Terraform guidance for what to do before upgrading](https://developer.hashicorp.com/terraform/language/upgrade-guides), reviewing all the changes from 1.5.3 to 1.12 with respect to any custom/outside Cumulus terraform code, **notably ensuring that you have no pending changes to your Cumulus deployments before proceeding**.
-Prior to updating terraform you should deploy to the release prior to this update.
+- Prior to updating terraform you should deploy to the release prior to this update.
 Updating from prior versions directly to this release *may* work, but have not been extensively tested.

-Prior to executing these steps you should have terraform v1.12.2 active in your deployment environment.
+- You should do a `terraform plan` to see if you have any pending changes for your deployment (for the `data-persistence-tf`, `cumulus-tf` and `rds-cluster-tf` modules), and if so, run a `terraform apply` **before doing the upgrade to Terraform 1.12.2**
+- Install Terraform version 1.12.2.
+We recommend using Terraform Version Manager [tfenv](https://github.com/tfutils/tfenv) to manage your installed versons of Terraform, but this is not required.
+- Ensure that you are running Terraform 1.12.2 by running `terraform --version`.
+If you are using `tfenv`, you can switch versions by running `tfenv use 1.12.2`.

-This document assumes you are using terraform remote states as recommended in the Cumulus deploy documentation.
+- This document assumes you are using terraform remote states as recommended in the Cumulus deploy documentation
+- This document requires that you evaluate all custom code/external modules being deployed in combination with Cumulus Core that are not part of the Cumulus Core project.
+Core has tested Orca v10.0.1 as part of our integration tests only.

+### Upgrade your deployment

+For each stack you are deploying, you will need to run `terraform init --reconfigure`.
+Details are as follows:

 #### Terraform Init

-Attempting to run terraform init/updates may result in an error message similar to:
+Attempting to run terraform init/updates will result in an error message similar to:

 ```bash
 ->terraform init